Proto:Pokémon: Let's Go, Pikachu! and Let's Go, Eevee!

 Oak's intro is very different.
 You are never "woken up" by Pikachu or Eevee, and Oak sends them out in a Pokéball to introduce you to the world of Pokémon instead.
 In the final, he sends out a Cubone that follows him for a short while.

 Interestingly, Oak mentions that you have been friends and rivals with Trace since you were babies, whereas in the final he simply mentions how you grew up next door to each other.
-It should be noted that character names ("TRACE", "OAK", etc.) are formatted in all-caps, which was the case for all games in the series prior to Black & White.

 The appearance selection is noticeably unfinished, with it using recolored edits of the protagonists' concept art instead of their in-game 3D models as the previews.